Identifying and preventing grooming

 We have laws in Aotearoa New Zealand to protect children and young people under 16 years old from grooming.
 If someone engages or contacts a child or young person under 16 years old and intends to sexually abuse or exploit them, it is against the law.
 This should be reported to the Police immediately.
 This applies even if they haven’t harmed a child or young person at the time.

-Read the law against grooming in sections 131AB, 131B and 98AA of the Crimes Act 1961 – on the New Zealand Legislation website
+You can read the law against grooming in sections 131AB, 131B and 98AA of the Crimes Act 1961.

 Young people over the age of 15 can also be groomed.
 The information on this page is also relevant for protecting them.